-The objective of operational risk management in Mandatum Life is to recognize the risks proactively, manage the risks efficiently and to minimize the potential effects of realized risks in as cost-effective a manner as possible.
+The objective of operational risk management in Mandatum Life is to recognize the risks proactively, manage the risks efficiently and to minimize the potential effects of realized risks in a manner as cost-effective as possible.

 Business units are responsible for the identification, assessment and management of their own operational risks, including organizing adequate internal controls.
 The Operational Risk Committee ("ORC") monitors and coordinates risk management issues regarding operational risks within Mandatum Life.
 The committee ensures that risks are identified, and internal control and risk management have been organized in a proper way.
 The committee also analyses deviations from operational risk management policies and monitors operational risks identified in the self-assessments as well as in occurred incidents.
 In addition to this, the Committee analyzes and handles operational risks, e.g. in relation to new products and services, changes in processes and risks as well as realized operational risk incidents.
 The committee meets four times a year at a minimum.
 Significant observations on operational risks are reported to the Risk Management Committee ("RMC") and the Board of Directors.
-The ORC is also responsible for maintaining and updating the continuity and contingency plans as well as the Internal Control Policy.
+The ORC is also responsible for monitoring that the continuity and contingency plans are prepared accordingly within the business units.